DHrebs/CS361_Microservice/README.md

 # Plant Care Communicator

 ## Overview
 The Plant Care Communicator is a tool that facilitates communication between a front end program that allows users to search for information on how to care for plants and a back end database that contains all of the plant care information.
-This tool utilizes an the API found at https://perenual.com/docs/api where you can find more information about interacting with their database.
+This tool utilizes the Perenual API.
+(Visit https://perenual.com/docs/api to find more information about interacting with their database).

 The tool is implemented via the file plantCareCommunicator.py.
 This repository also comes with a file that simulates the front end user called front_end_simulator.py.
 While this file is not a part of the tool, it provides a convienient way to simulate a front end user.